How to Brush Glaze Pottery | Tips Tools And Ideas

 - Since you’re using different types of brushes, you can create more intricate special effects on your ceramics.
 You can use metallics, bright colors, or even layered effects.

-With enough practice, brush glazing can give you endless potential when it comes to coating or designing your ceramics.
+With enough practice, brush glazing can give you endless potential for coating or designing your ceramics.
 Check out my selection of Glazes Here that are great for brush glazing.

-However, you have to be careful when using this technique because of a few of its disadvantages that may ruin your piece.
+However, you have to be careful when using this technique because of a few disadvantages that could ruin your piece.

 Disadvantages of Brush Glazing

-Despite having complete control over the design elements that you can implement on your ceramics, some potters still avoid brush glazing.
+Despite having complete control over the design elements they can implement on their ceramics, some potters still avoid brush glazing.
 Here are some of the most significant disadvantages of this technique:

-- Unlike dip glazing, where you only need to make your glaze from powder, brushing glaze will require you to use a combination of DIY and commercial bottled glazes.
-It may cost more if you’re glazing a lot of ceramics, and you need to stock up on your supply.
+- Unlike dip glazing, where you only need to make your glaze from powder, brushing glaze requires a combination of DIY and commercial bottled glazes.
+It may cost more if you’re glazing a lot of ceramics and need to stock up on supplies.

 - When making your glaze from powder, you know what it contains, whereas bottled glazes are unknown.
 It can create adverse effects on your ceramics.

 - Brush glazing is a slow process.
-A brush-on glaze takes longer to dry than dipping.
-To get the best results when brushing, you need at least three coatings, and you should let the first coat dry out before applying the next layer.
+A brush-on glaze takes longer to dry than a dipping glaze.
+To get the best results when brushing, you need at least 3 coats, and you should let the first coat dry before applying the next layer.

 For more detailed information on brush glazing, check out my 21 Glaze Brushing Tips YouTube Video below.